-Electric gross margin decreased for the first quarter of 2018 primarily due to the accrual for refunds to customers related to the federal income tax law changes that lowered the corporate tax rate from 35 percent to 21 percent.
-As our customers' rates continue to have the 35 percent corporate tax rate built in from prior general rate cases, we have deferred the impact of the change beginning January 1, 2018.
-These benefits of \$1.1 million will be refunded to customers in future periods.
+Electric gross margin decreased for both the second quarter of 2018 and the year-to-date primarily due to the accrual for refunds to customers related to the federal income tax law changes that lowered the corporate tax rate from 35 percent to 21 percent.
+As of June 30, 2018, AEL&P has recorded a customer refund liability of \$1.5 million related to this tax law change, which will be refunded to customers in future periods.
 There is no impact to net income as there is a corresponding decrease in income tax expense.
+See "Executive Level Summary" for additional discussion regarding the regulatory proceedings surrounding the tax law change and the timing of when this customer refund liability will be returned to customers.

 In addition, effective January 1, 2018, due to the adoption of ASU No. 2014-09 (revenue recognition standard), AEL&P no longer records utility-related taxes collected from customers on a gross basis in revenue and taxes other than income taxes.
-Now, these taxes are recorded on a net basis within revenue.
-This change in accounting reduced 2018 revenue and gross margin by \$0.5 million as compared to the same period in 2017 with no impact to net income.
+These taxes are currently recorded on a net basis within revenue.
+This change in accounting reduced 2018 revenue, gross margin and taxes other than income taxes by \$0.4 million for the second quarter and \$0.9 million for the year-to-date as compared to the same periods in 2017 with no impact to net income.

-Excluding the impacts of the TCJA and the adoption of ASU No. 2014-09, retail revenues increased slightly compared to 2017 primarily due to a slight increase in residential and commercial customers.
+Excluding the impacts of the TCJA and the adoption of ASU No. 2014-09, retail revenues decreased slightly compared to 2017 primarily due to a decrease in commercial volumes, partially offset by an increase in residential and commercial customers.

-In addition to the decrease in gross margin, there was an increase in other operating expenses primarily due to an increase in distribution and hydraulic maintenance expenses, partially offset by a decrease in supplies expense.
+In addition to the decrease in gross margin, there was an increase in other operating expenses primarily due to an increase in distribution and transmission maintenance expenses, partially offset by a decrease in generation maintenance and supplies expense.